aridaibordon/inversion-tracker/README.md

 * Your DEGIRO account and password (USERDEGIRO and PASSWORD).
 * Telegram token and a your chat id (TOKEN and CHAT_ID).
+* API keys for your coinbase and coinbase pro accounts.
 * Server, database, user and password of a postgreSQL database.
 For example, you can get one for free [here](https://www.elephantsql.com/).

 ## Features